Bodies Of North Face Climbers Found After Banff National Park Avalanche

 The bodies of three professional mountain climbers, including one American, were found following an avalanche in Canada’s Banff National Park.

-Austrian climbers David Lama and Hansjörg Auer, as well as American Jess Roskelley, were attempting to climb the east face of Howse Peak in Alberta, Canada when the avalanche occurred, according to CNN.
+Austrian climbers David Lama and Hansjörg Auer — as well as American mountaineer Jess Roskelley — were attempting to climb the east face of Howse Peak in Alberta, Canada, when the avalanche occurred, according to CNN.
 All three men were part of a North Face group called the Global Athlete Team.

-When the climbers were reported missing, Canadian park officials started searching for them by air, observing signs of avalanches with “debris containing climbing equipment,” explains Parks Canada officials.
-In good conditions, this is always a difficult climb, with “mixed rock and ice routes requiring advanced alpine mountaineering skills.”
+When the climbers were reported missing, Canadian park officials started searching for them by air, observing signs of avalanches with “debris containing climbing equipment,” per Parks Canada officials.
+Even under ideal conditions, their trek was always considered to be a difficult climb, with “mixed rock and ice routes requiring advanced alpine mountaineering skills.”

-But Chelsey Dawes, a spokeswoman with Parks Canada explains that while the men were climbing, a size three avalanche hit, making it nearly impossible to continue.
+But Chelsey Dawes, a spokeswoman with Parks Canada, explains that while the men were climbing, a size three avalanche hit — making it nearly impossible to continue.

 “Parks Canada extends our sincere condolences to their families, friends and loved ones.
 We would also like to acknowledge the impact that this has had on the tight-knit, local and international climbing communities.”

-The Nelson Star says that a size three avalanche has enough power to bury a car or even destroy a small building in its wake.
+The Nelson Star says that a size three avalanche has enough power to bury a car, or even destroy a small building.

 Bodies of three mountain climbers recovered after last week's Banff avalanche https://t.co/e6UOwPhRoD pic.twitter.com/fA4sFzMxnV